jhcreative/BackboneCarouselPrototype/README.md

 ### Requirements
 - Create a simple browser-based image carousel that will allow users to cycle through a set of images.
-- Leveraging requireJS and Backbone.Marionette.
+- Leverage requireJS and Backbone.Marionette.
 - HTML file should contain minimal markup, with only one script tag in the file to call the requireJS library.
 - All other JavaScript dependencies will be loaded via requireJS.
 - Backbone.Marionette must have access to Backbone, Underscore, and Jquery libraries prior to instantiating the Backbone.Marionette.Application object.